hmalcha/Froots/README.md

 ## Output
 The file **roots.txt** contains the roots of the Feingold-Frenkel algebra up to height 100.
 It takes about 6 minutes to generate this file.
-The files **roots_250.txt** contains all roots of the Feingold-Frenkel algebra up to height 250.
+The file **roots_250.txt** contains all roots of the Feingold-Frenkel algebra up to height 250.
 It took 72 hours to generate this file.
+Similarly **roots_300.txt** contains all roots up to height 300.
+These are about half a million roots.

 ## License
 Copyright © 2025 Hannes Malcha